 He turned to her.
 "Thank you, Doctor.
 It is satisfying to have returned safely."

 She was about to say more to him when they were called to order.
 Spock walked away from her to stand with his shipmates.
 Slightly more than five words but not by much.
-She left quickly once the verdict was rendered and she had said hello to her friends from the ship.
+She left quickly once the verdict was rendered barely stopping to say hello to her friends from the ship.

 That night Christine was making dinner when the door chime sounded.
 She palmed open the door.
 Spock stood before her.